-HOMI 698 Homiletics Practicum

-HOMI 960 Biblical Hermeneutics and Exposition
+HOMI 698 Homiletics Practicum 1 to 3 hours HOMI 960 Biblical Hermeneutics and Exposition 3 hours

 A study of the principles for an accurate interpretation and an appropriate application of Scripture.
 Problems created by various literary forms, cultural differences, and theological issues will be considered.